-For some, winter adventures in the backcountry mean snow camping, for others, backcountry skiing.
+For some, winter adventures in the backcountry mean snow camping—for others, backcountry skiing.
 Whether you see yourself building a snow shelter or checking snow conditions this season, you’ll need snow tools you can rely on to deliver unmatched performance in the field.
-Developing gear that’s safer and easier to use is something MSR has been doing for more than five decades, and it’s a focus that has led to innovations in snow tools, including our new snow saws.
+Developing gear that’s safer and easier to use is something MSR has been doing for more than five decades, and it’s a focus that has led to innovations in snow tools, including the snow saw.
 But first, a little history…

 Making a safer saw: the Igloo Tool

 The innovation started soon after the founding of MSR, with the introduction of the MSR Igloo Tool.
 First offered through founder Larry Penberthy’s Mountain Safety Research newsletter in November 1969, the tool provided alpinists and expedition travelers with a safer alternative to the machetes and big power-hacksaw blades they had been using to cut snow blocks for igloos.
 The Igloo Tool featured a springy aluminum blade with a wavy edge and blunt teeth for cutting blocks in soft and hard snow.
 Originally 24 inches in length with a lacquered wooden handle and weighing 7 oz, the Igloo Tool was safe enough to carry without a scabbard.
 In an emergency, it could be used to cut wood.

 Since snow is a great insulator, igloos and other shelters made from snow offer warmer windproof protection than most tents.
 The 1969 newsletter entry for the Igloo Tool described some of the benefits of igloo camping: “In stormy, cold weather, an igloo is warmer, quieter, more restful, and more durable than a tent.
 Expeditions now often carry only one or two tents for emergency, and rely on igloos for general shelter.”